 If an area has been identified as breaching an Air Quality Objective an Air Quality Management Area (AQMA) must be declared.
 North Lincolnshire Council declared an AQMA in the Scunthorpe area in November 2005.
-Within this area levels of PM{10} are above the daily mean Air Quality Objective (highlighted in bold in Table 1).
+Within this area levels of PM{10} are above the daily mean Air Quality Objective (see Table 1).
 The area of the AQMA is shown in Figure 2.

-It should be noted that AQMAs are not unique to North Lincolnshire, over 200 local authorities have now declared AQMAs within their areas.
-This includes neighbouring council's such as North East Lincolnshire Council, Lincoln City Council, Doncaster Metropolitan Borough Council and Hull City Council.2 It should be noted however that the majority of AQMAs in the UK relate to transport issues.
-The size, complexity and regulatory responsibilities of the industrial site in Scunthorpe makes the Action Planning process somewhat complex compared to the few other AQMAs declared in relation to industrial emissions.
+It should be noted that AQMAs are not unique to North Lincolnshire, over 215 local authorities have now declared AQMAs within their areas.
+This includes neighbouring Council's such as North East Lincolnshire Council, Lincoln City Council, Doncaster Metropolitan Borough Council and Hull City Council.2 It should be noted however that the majority of AQMAs in the UK relate to transport issues.
+The size, complexity and regulatory responsibilities of the industrial site in Scunthorpe makes the Action Planning process somewhat different and complex compared to the few other AQMAs declared in relation to industrial emissions.

-Figure 2: The Air Quality Management Area and PM10 monitoring stations around Scunthorpe.
+Figure 2: The Air Quality Management Area .
 Reference 3.